Sydney Inlet Provincial Park

 Sydney Inlet Provincial Park is a provincial park in the Clayoquot Sound region of the west coast of Vancouver Island, British Columbia, Canada, located north of the settlement of Hot Springs Cove and northwest of the resort town of Tofino.
-Sydney Inlet was the name of the post office in the area from its creation in 1947 to 1948, when it was renamed Hot Springs Cove, though that post office was subsequently closed in 1974.
+Originally named Sydney Inlet, the post office served the area from 1947 to 1948 before being renamed Hot Springs Cove.
+It closed in 1974.